 This does not let you use SVGs directly as 2D meshes yet, but it’s on the roadmap for future releases.

 GDNative is our new framework for extending Godot via external libraries.
-It was mostly developed by Thomas Herzog (karroffel), and it's truly amazing.
+It was mostly developed by karroffel, and it’s truly amazing.

 Using GDNative, it’s possible to easily extend Godot in C/C++ without recompiling the engine, and that for any platform.
 This also means that it’s easy to bundle external libraries (such as OpenVR, Steam, Kinect, SQLite, etc.), or provide support for video/audio codecs, VR, etc. as pluggable libraries.